developmentseed/warp-resample-profiling/README.md

 ## Overview

-This a work-in-progress guidebook on existing warp resampling / reprojection methods in Python, along with some memory and statistical wall-time profiling results.
+This repository and the accompanying Quarto book contains examples of using warp resampling / reprojection methods in Python, along with memory and statistical wall-time profiling results.

-## Caveat

-This is a WIP guidebook.
-We are presenting early on in the development to guide discussions and future work.
-The output from different resampling methods has not yet been verified, important parameters (e.g., target no_data values) have not been set, and not all methods have been implemented.
-We encourage people to contribute by building on the notebooks in the `examples` directory or participating in discussions on this repo or on the Pangeo discourse.

 ## Memory and time profiling